 Sad, I know.

 Just for the record, I never buy them full price.
 I wait until they are at least 50% off.
 Oftentimes I can find them cheaper at other stores.
 (One time I bought one at Ulta with a gift card I had.
 Don’t judge.
-I get more excited about candles than I do a new mascara.)
+I get more excited about candles than I do with new mascara.)

 This addiction of mine leaves me with MANY used candle jars over the course of a year.
 I hate to just throw them away, so here are some tricks I have to clean out your Yankee Candle jars!
 I love using the beautiful clean Yankee Candle jars for other organization purposes.
 Never know what to do with old candle jars?
 Read on!

 (Yankee Candle, if you are listening, I would totally be down for a recycling program that gives me a discount for every jar I turn back in!
 That, or a Candle of the Month club…)